 English illustrator and painter, who wrote in the style of pre-Raphaelite.
 The most famous paintings by Arthur Hughes are "April Love" (English April Love, 1855−56, Tate Gallery, London) and "Long Engagement" (English The Long Engagement).

-He studied at the Royal Academy of fine arts and discovered a pre-Raphaelite reading a magazine "Rostok".
-In his early career, Hughes was heavily influenced by Milles, and in the same way as he portrayed Ophelia (for example, "Ophelia", 1851−53, Art gallery, Manchester) and created paintings dedicated to the works of John Keats.
-Later Arthur Hughes illustrated some books by George MacDonald.
-He left about 700 paintings and sketches, and more than 750 illustrations.
+He studied at the Royal Academy of Arts and discovered the Pre-Raphaelites, reading the magazine "Rostock".
+At the beginning of his creative career, Hughes was heavily influenced by Milles, and, like him, he portrayed Ophelia (for example, Ophelia, 1851−53, Manchester Art Gallery, Manchester) and painted pictures dedicated to the works of John Keats.
+Later, Arthur Hughes illustrated some books by George McDonald.
+In total, he left behind about 700 paintings and sketches, as well as more than 750 illustrations.